 20 Hours of DUI Treatment

-Upon completing all five modules there is a final exam.
+Upon completing all five modules, there is a final exam.
 You are required to earn 70% on the final exam.
-You will have multiple attempts if need to achieve 70%.
+You will have multiple attempts if needed to achieve 70%.

-- Session One of Treatment Communication – Learn different communication styles, which style you use and which style is considered the best.
+- Session One of Treatment Communication – Learn different communication styles, which style you use, and which is best.
 Look into how alcohol and substance use and abuse complicate communication.
-Understand the important difference of I and You statements.
+Understand the critical difference between I and You statements.
 Lastly, learn about verbal and non-verbal communication.

 - Session Two of Treatment Conflict Resolution – Understand how relationships are affected by alcohol and substance use and abuse.
-Define conflict resolution and see how conflict resolution is used in recover.
-Understand how conflict arises at home, work and in your relationships, how it escalates and the harm in ignoring it.
+Define conflict resolution and see how conflict resolution is used in recovery.
+Understand how conflict arises at home, work, and in your relationships, how it escalates, and the harm in ignoring it.
 Understand emotions and conflict.
-Learn conflict resolution techniques and the benefit of health conflict.
+Learn conflict resolution techniques and the benefits of health conflict.

-- Session Three of Treatment Managing Stress – Define stress and identify positive and negative stressful events.
-Discover ways to manage stress effectively through varies techniques and better habits.
+- Session Three of Treatment Managing Stress – Define and identify positive and negative stressful events.
+Discover ways to manage stress effectively through various techniques and better habits.

 - Session Four of Treatment Cravings and Triggers – Describe cravings and triggers.
 Investigate how the brain recalls alcohol and drugs.
 Explore methods of coping with cravings and identifying personal triggers.